dmccuk/puppetmanifestgenerator/README.md

 Usage
 -----

-I assume you have git installed already and a newish version of puppet.

  1. Clone the Repo - git clone https://github.com/dmccuk/puppet_legacy_manifest.git
  2. cd into the cloned directory.
 Examples in each of the files described below:
       * Update "files_managed_by_templates.dm" with the name and location of what you want to manage.